 |Real estate taxes||$2,250|

-Note that because the contribution of $5,000 to Hometown Church was not required under the terms of the will to be paid out of the gross income of the estate, it is not deductible and was not included in the computation.
-The estate had no distributable net income in 2016, so none of the distributions made to your mother have to be included in her gross income.
-Furthermore, because the estate in the year of termination had deductions in excess of its gross income, the excess of $800 will be allowed as a miscellaneous itemized deduction subject to the 2%-of-adjusted-gross-income limit to your mother on her individual return for the year 2016, if she itemizes deductions.
+Note that because the contribution of $5,000 to Hometown Church wasn't required under the terms of the will to be paid out of the gross income of the estate, it is not deductible and wasn't included in the computation.
+The estate had no distributable net income in 2017, so none of the distributions made to your mother have to be included in her gross income.
+Furthermore, because the estate in the year of termination had deductions in excess of its gross income, the excess of $800 will be allowed as a miscellaneous itemized deduction subject to the 2%-of-adjusted-gross-income limit to your mother on her individual return for the year 2017, if she itemizes deductions.

 Table A. Checklist of Forms and Due Dates For Executor, Administrator, or Personal Representative

 |SS-4||Application for Employer Identification Number||As soon as possible.
 The identification number must be included in returns, statements, and other documents.|

 |56||Notice Concerning Fiduciary Relationship||As soon as all necessary information is available.*|

 |706||United States Estate (and Generation-Skipping Transfer) Tax Return||9 months after date of decedent's death.|

 |706-A||United States Additional Estate Tax Return||6 months after cessation or disposition of special-use valuation property.|

 |706-GS(D)||Generation-Skipping Transfer Tax Return for Distributions||Generally, April 15th of the year after the distribution.|